gh-drourke/git_bump/README.md

 The CHANGES files contains the output from the "git log" command and is filtered by the removal of all lines starting with "author", "date" or "commit".

+Note: This file is current on the local system after a local commit.
+However, it is written after the commit as such is pushed to the remote.
+If the commit is pushed to the remote, the CHANGES file will not include the current lines in GIT_MSG.:w

 2. GIT_MSG:

 The file GIT_MSG is maintained by the user and contains the content to be written to the next "git commit".